-My research interests circle around the following areas of scholarship: archival outreach and advocacy, concepts of community, collective memory and identity, social determinants of health & wellbeing, activism and social movement, and queer social histories.
+My research interests circle around the following areas of scholarship: archival outreach and advocacy, concepts of community, collective memory and identity, activism and social movement, and queer social histories.

-I also follow scholarship in the areas of intellectual property, the future of the book, and digital cultures and technologies.
+I also follow scholarship in the areas of intellectual property, digital cultures, and technologies.

 Findings will shed light on the work of queer archives from an activist orientation.
 This should not only help professional archivists to better understand these organizations and anticipate any opportunities and challenges they may encounter when partnering with queer archives or acquiring their collections, but also call attention to some of the limitations of traditional heritage or archival studies approaches to understanding these kinds of community-based collections.

-I approach my work from a social justice perspective and recognize that our personal and cultural identities are formed within the same social contexts that priviledge some voices while silencing others.
+I approach my work from a social justice perspective and recognize that our personal and cultural identities are formed within the same social contexts that priviledge some voices while silencing (or attempting to silence) others.

 Research Primers [click on title to access]